modularscale/modularscale.com/source/index.html.md

 This site is designed using [JAF Bernini Sans](https://typekit.com/fonts/jaf-bernino-sans), designed by [Tim Ahrens & Shoko Mugikura](http://justanotherfoundry.com/), as well as [Freight Text](https://typekit.com/fonts/freight-text-pro), designed by [Joshua Darden](http://dardenstudio.com/), both served from [Typekit](https://typekit.com/).
 It is built on [Middleman](https://middlemanapp.com/), [Sass](http://sass-lang.com/), and [Compass](http://compass-style.org/) using the modular scale plugins and [color-schemer](https://github.com/at-import/color-schemer).
 You can view the [full source on GitHub](https://github.com/modularscale/modularscale).
 Hosted on [BitBalloon](https://www.bitballoon.com/).

+## Privacy Policy

+We collect usage statistics on this website such as but not limited to browser, OS, referrer, bases being used, ratios being used, and what help links people are using.
+We do this to get a general overview of how we are doing and to help focus our efforts on where we can do better.
+We do not collect any personal data about you or that can identify you.

+Do not put any information in form fields you do not want us to see.
+If personal information does come through the form we may not share it publicly.
+From time to time we will share generalized information on things we have learned from our statistics such as but not limited to most used bases and ratios.

+If you have any questions, please reach out to me at [scott@scottkellum.com](mailto:scott@scottkellum.com)

+Statistics provider:

 <a href="https://mixpanel.com/f/partner"><img src="//cdn.mxpnl.com/site_media/images/partner/badge_blue.png" alt="Mobile Analytics" /></a>